Marine debris: Sources

 In Halifax Harbour, Nova Scotia, 52% of items were generated by recreational use of an urban park, 14% from sewage disposal and only 7% from shipping and fishing activities.
-Around four fifths of oceanic debris is from rubbish blown onto the water from landfills, and urban runoff.
+Around four-fifths of oceanic debris is from rubbish blown onto the water from landfills, and urban runoff.

 Some studies show that marine debris may be dominant in particular locations.
 For example, a 2016 study of Aruba found that debris found the windward side of the island was predominantly marine debris from distant sources.
 In 2013, debris from six beaches in Korea was collected and analyzed: 56% was found to be "ocean-based" and 44% "land-based".

 In the 1987 Syringe Tide, medical waste washed ashore in New Jersey after having been blown from Fresh Kills Landfill.
 On the remote sub-Antarctic island of South Georgia, fishing-related debris, approximately 80% plastics, are responsible for the entanglement of large numbers of Antarctic fur seals.

+Thirteen companies have an individual contribution of 1% or more of the total branded plastic observed in the audit events: The Coca-Cola Company, PepsiCo, Nestlé, Danone, Altria, Bakhresa Group, Wings, Unilever, Mayora Indah, Mondelez International, Mars, Incorporated, Salim Group, and British American Tobacco.
+All 13 companies produce food, beverage, or tobacco products.
+The top company, The Coca-Cola Company, was responsible for 11% (CI95% = 10 to 12%), significantly greater than any other company.
+The top 5 companies were responsible for 24% of the branded plastic; 56 companies were responsible for greater than 50% of the branded plastic; and 19,586 companies were responsible for all of the branded plastic.
+The contributions of the top companies may be an underestimation because there were brands that were not attributed to a company, and there were many unbranded objects.